Apogee-DK/COMP352_4/README.md

-Lenmor and Dexter

-/*NAMES:

-LENMOR DIMANALATA 27699727
-DEXTER KWOK 27709110
-*COMP 352 - ASSIGNMENT 4
+# COMP 352 - ASSIGNMENT 4
-Class HashMap
 Objective:
 - Create a hash table which will accept entries consisting of a key and a value
 - Use the key to partition the corresponding entries into its table